 Today, people are less likely to be gullible and passionately devoted to a person.
 The fan culture is more relaxed and self-oriented with both components involved aimed at satisfying the needs of the consumer.
 The word ‘Die Hard’ hardly sticks around as the level of dedication is much lower and the fan following is highly transient.
 If you were a fan from back in the day, you will come to notice that the present day fan culture is almost unrecognizable with new terms and activities.

-So here is a comprehensive list of what makes up a fandom in the Internet Age.
+So here is a comprehensive list of what makes up a fan culture in the Internet Age.

 1. Fan accounts